v2raghk/Terraform-Labs/Beginners Labs/README.md

 We welcome contributions to enhance and expand the labs.
 If you have suggestions, improvements, or additional labs to add, please fork the repository and submit a pull request.
 Ensure that your contributions align with the existing structure and maintain clarity for beginners.

-This repository is licensed under the MIT License.
-See the LICENSE file for more information.
+All code in this repository is open-source and licensed under the MIT License.